MinaProtocol/mina/rfcs/0044-node-status-and-node-error-backend.md

 [summary]: #summary

 This RFC proposes that we use AWS stack to be the backend of the node status/error system.
-To be specific by AWS stack, I mean we would use S3 as the storage backend; OpenSearch as the search engine; Kibana as the visualization and charting tool; we could also setup the miniservice that listening on the minaprotocol/node-status on AWS ES2.
+To be specific by AWS stack, I mean we would use S3 as the storage backend; OpenSearch as the search engine; Kibana as the visualization and charting tool.

 ## Motivation